edgeless-project/edgeless/examples/dda_demo/README.md

 In the `dda_demo/functions` folder you can find two previously described EDGELESS functions necessary for the workflow:

 1. `check_temperature` - Check temperature functions waits for temperature events from DDA resource.
 When it receives a temperature, it checks it against a predefined range.
-If the temperature is higher than the threshold of 60 or lower than 40, it invokes the `move_arm` function, and sends the differnence to the range as additional parameter.
+If the temperature is higher than the threshold of 60 or lower than 40, it invokes the `move_arm` function, and sends the difference to the range as additional parameter.
 2. `move_arm` - The move arm function is triggered as an action in response to the temperature anomaly identified in `check_temperature` function.
-The function calcalutes a control parameter (10% of the temperature difference) and uses this to invoke  the `mock_robot_arm` external mock services via the DDA as action command.
+The function calculates a control parameter (10% of the temperature difference) and uses this to invoke  the `mock_robot_arm` external mock services via the DDA as action command.

 The functions can be build by calling `./060_build_demo_functions.sh` both for the check temperature function and the move_arm function.